 Against this backdrop, coin seigniorage can be understood more broadly than as a mere accounting gimmick or exotic budgetary financing tool.
-Instead, it is a doorway through which we can glimpse a fundamentally different mode of monetary politics; one in which the process of money creation is made visible, and the mechanics of finance are simplified and abstracted to such an extent that the money required to fund the government entire operating budget could literally be held in one's hand, with plenty left over for change.
+Instead, it is a doorway through which we can glimpse a fundamentally different mode of monetary politics; one in which the process of money creation is made visible, and the mechanics of finance are simplified and abstracted to such an extent that the money required to fund the government's entire operating budget could literally be held in one's hand, with plenty left over for change.

-Of course, even a trillion dollar coin is still ultimately a physical token, and to that extent could be seen as implicitly reinforcing an essentially commodity-like understanding of the nature of modern money.
-On the other hand, Jon Stewart's quip that "if we're just gonna make sht up, I say go big or go home.
-How about a \$20 trillion dollar coin?" is revealing, in that it demonstrates how the sheer size of a number as large as \$1 trillion can be so psychologically disruptive as to break any residual subconscious linkage between the nominal face value of coins and their underlying metallic content.
+Of course, even a trillion-dollar coin is still ultimately a physical token, and to that extent could be seen as implicitly reinforcing an essentially commodity-like understanding of the nature of modern money.
+On the other hand, Jon Stewart's quip that "if we're just gonna make sht up, I say go big or go home," suggesting that we create a '100 quillion dollar bill'" is revealing, in that it demonstrates how the sheer size of a number as large as \$1 trillion can be so psychologically disruptive as to break any residual subconscious linkage between the nominal face value of coins and their underlying metallic content.